 The following kit are things you might need to carry in your car, motorhome, caravan or campervan, depending on when and where you are planning your road trip in Europe.

-- Red/ white warning board sign – for bike racks or anything overhanging the end of the motorhome or campervan.
+• Red/ white warning board sign – for bike racks or anything overhanging the end of the motorhome or campervan.
 These are not currently compulsory in France, but they ARE compulsory if motorhoming in Italy or Spain.
-Get the more expensive aluminium one, like this one– the cheaper versions are not legal in Italy.
+Get the more expensive aluminium one – the cheaper versions are not legal in Italy.

 What documents do you need to drive in Europe?